Synchrony Financial (NYSE:SYF) Shares Gap Down to $52.36

-Shares of Synchrony Financial (NYSE:SYF) gapped down before the market opened on Wednesday .
+Synchrony Financial (NYSE:SYF) shares gapped down prior to trading on Wednesday .
 The stock had previously closed at $52.36, but opened at $51.18.
-Synchrony Financial shares last traded at $50.34, with a volume of 27,923 shares.
+Synchrony Financial shares last traded at $50.34, with a volume of 27,923 shares trading hands.

-SYF has been the subject of a number of analyst reports.
-Seaport Res Ptn reissued a “buy” rating on shares of Synchrony Financial in a report on Monday, August 30th. initiated coverage on Synchrony Financial in a report on Friday, July 9th.
-They issued a “neutral” rating and a $51.00 price target for the company.
-BMO Capital Markets boosted their price target on Synchrony Financial from $51.00 to $55.00 and gave the stock an “outperform” rating in a report on Wednesday.
-Credit Suisse Group upped their target price on Synchrony Financial from $59.00 to $63.00 and gave the company an “outperform” rating in a research note on Friday, September 10th.
-Finally, initiated coverage on Synchrony Financial in a research note on Friday, July 9th.
-They issued a “hold” rating and a $51.00 target price for the company.
-Six investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company has an average rating of “Buy” and a consensus target price of $55.11.
+A number of research analysts recently commented on the company.
+Barclays increased their price target on Synchrony Financial from $52.00 to $63.00 and gave the company an “overweight” rating in a report on Friday, July 9th.
+Jefferies Financial Group began coverage on Synchrony Financial in a report on Friday, September 10th.
+They issued a “buy” rating and a $58.00 price target for the company. began coverage on Synchrony Financial in a research note on Friday, July 9th.
+They set a “hold” rating and a $51.00 price objective on the stock.
+Seaport Global Securities began coverage on Synchrony Financial in a research note on Monday, August 30th.
+They set a “buy” rating and a $60.00 price objective on the stock.
+Finally, Deutsche Bank Aktiengesellschaft upped their price objective on Synchrony Financial from $58.00 to $65.00 and gave the company a “buy” rating in a research note on Wednesday.
+Six equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $55.11.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, August 12th.
-Investors of record on Monday, August 2nd were issued a $0.22 dividend.
-This represents a $0.88 dividend on an annualized basis and a yield of 1.70%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, August 12th.
+Stockholders of record on Monday, August 2nd were issued a $0.22 dividend.
 The ex-dividend date of this dividend was Friday, July 30th.
-Synchrony Financial’s dividend payout ratio is currently 33.85%.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 1.70%.
+Synchrony Financial’s payout ratio is currently 33.85%.

 Synchrony Financial engages in the provision of consumer financial services.
 It operates through three sales platforms: Retail Card, Payment Solutions, and CareCredit.
 The Retail Card platform is a provider of private label credit cards, and also provides Dual Cards and small-and medium-sized business credit products.